michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_EKS_Lab_Setup/Lab_Setup_For_AWS_EKS.md

     kubectl apply -f aws-auth-cm.yaml
     ```

-    `Note`
+    > **NOTE**
+    >

-    If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your `kubectl` is not configured for Amazon EKS.
+    > If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your `kubectl` is not configured for Amazon EKS.
 For more information, see [Installing aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

 2. Watch the status of your nodes and wait for them to reach the *Ready* status.